mojontwins/Inslands/README.md

 	[ ] Hunt Minoshroom.
 	[ ] Whatever with kobolds/redcaps.
 * [ ] Add special axe that axes a lot, which is what the minoshroom drops.

+--

+* [ ] Added a means to re-generate the world if conditions are not met.
+	* [ ] Forest maze conditions:
+		* [ ] Small sized or floating island based: at least 1 random hill maze
+		+ [ ] Normal sized: 1 minotaur maze spawning in the central chunk.
+		* [ ] Big/Huge sized: 1 minutaur maze per 16x16 chunk subregion.

+		* Minotaur mazes have a 14 block high entrance.
+Condition is that they must generate at 64+14 = 78 or below, in the open.